Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn's left arm is weak because of an arrow injury during a raid on his home village.
 He can hold his shield up fine, but he is more tired from taking blows.

 ### Hunting
 Ljörn can hunt deer.
-He hunts by throwing his spear at prey, aiming for the shoulder or flank.
+He hunts by throwing his spear at prey, aiming for the shoulder or flank, then finishes them off with his seax.
 He also knows how to skin them for their hides.

 ### Stealth
 Because of his hunting skill, Ljörn is also good at moving stealthily, especially in forest terrain.